-2.1 In addition to holding all of the proper and required licenses4 to operate as a health issuer as defined herein, the Applicant must indicate that it is in good standing with all appropriate local, state, and federal licensing authorities.
-Good standing means that the Applicant has had no material fines, no material penalties levied or material ongoing disputes with applicable licensing authorities in the last two years (See Appendix A Definition of Good Standing).
-Covered California, in its sole discretion and in consultation with the appropriate health insurance regulator, determines what constitutes a material violation for this purpose.
+2.1 In addition to holding all of the proper and required licenses4 to operate as a health plan Issuer as defined herein, the Applicant must indicate that it is in good standing with all appropriate local, state, and federal licensing authorities.
+Good standing means that the Applicant has had no material fines, no material penalties levied or material ongoing disputes with applicable licensing authorities in the last two years.